dlsaavedra/Detector_GDXray/README.md

 # Requirement
 To install the dependencies, run

-`pip3 install -r requirements.txt --user`
+`pip install -r requirements.txt --user`

 And if you want use the GPU to work, make sure you've got the drivers installed beforehand (CUDA).